 Emphasise the added value of fair trade with the message and multi-impact of a purchase.
 Relate these to current ‘trends’ to create a sense of ‘must have’.
 Continue awareness advertising across platforms to support such a justified purchase

-During economic downturns, review, reduce, remove
+During economic downturns like during Covid-19, review, reduce, remove

-While the Covid-19 impact goes on you have the opportunity to review and clean up your product lines, reduce complexity and remove trivial differences.
+While the Covid-19 pandemic goes on you have the opportunity to review and clean up your product lines, reduce complexity and remove trivial differences.
 Maybe your product range does not need 5 sizes, 3 may do.
 Think of how you can add some minor innovations and tweaks to your product or service.
 Repackage, highlight quality aspects or reduce complexity in the purchasing process.

 Some may think about introducing a ‘fighter brand or product’, but I do not support this unless it is clearly differentiated.
 A dress that looks the same for example but differs in price because one is made from organic cotton and the other not, confuses the customer.
 A completely different dress however will make it clear.
 It is also important the product fits into your brand.
 It is difficult to market a product with no connection to your overall message.